- Initial training - continuing education

 Know-how specific to the scientific research activity

-- Develop a research problem
+- Developing a research problem

-- Analyze, interpret and discuss test results
+- Analyzing, interpreting and discussing test results

 - Making research work understandable and affordable to different audiences